jorgegonzalezlev/bocaditos/README.md

 A GAME MADE BY STUDENTS OF CIVIL ENGINEERING IN INFORMATIS

 to play the game run the file desktop.exe the file is located in the game folder

-//
-the buttons are\n
+the buttons are

-W: top\n
+W: top

-S: down//
+S: down

-To the left
+A: left

 D: right

 E: remove heart